data-exp-lab/dxl-docs/source/communication.rst

 In general, unless there are embargos or restrictions, social media can be freely used.
 However, lab members are encouraged to be respectful and kind while participating if they are representing themselves as lab members.
+Earlier comments about professionalism apply here when lab members are presenting themselves as representatives of the lab.